 I see how we create our experience and how our experience creates us.
-I see we can improve our ability to create possibilities by exploring our nature, our culture, and our experience, exploring the differences in our nature, our cultures, and our experiences, and exploring our creative and cultural evolution, Our creative journey so far.
+I see we can improve our ability to create possibilities by exploring our nature, our culture, and our experience, exploring the differences in our nature, our cultures, and our experiences, and exploring our creative and cultural evolution, – our creative journey so far.

-I see we improve our ability to explore our heritage, our cultures, and our ideas about how things are, and how things work, and our ability to imagine and create possibilities for our creative and cultural evolution as a community by contributing to and creating connections for and with one another.
+I see we can improve our ability to explore our heritage, our cultures, and our ideas about how things are and how things work, and our ability to imagine and create possibilities for our creative and cultural evolution as a community by contributing to and creating connections for and with one another.

 We learn, create, and evolve by creating connections.
 Accelerating our ability to create connections is how we accelerate our creative and cultural evolution as a community and our ability to create possibilities for our future and for the future of our world.